Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Introduction

-In this work, we propose two new doubly robust estimating functions to estimate the ITR for count and binary outcomes, respectively.
-The benefit of our proposed estimating function is that it can be easily generalized to a penalized framework, which permits estimating the optimal treatment regimes and selecting the important variables simultaneously.
-We show that with a suitable choice of weights, a simple penalized regression model for estimating an ITR enjoys the desired double robustness property, and yet is straightforward to implement.
-The advantage of the newly proposed approach compared to alternative regularized ITRs estimation methods lies in the fact that it can be viewed from a minimization perspective.
+Specifically, in this work, we propose two new, doubly robust estimating functions for count and binary outcomes respectively, in the setting of binary treatment with a single stage, to estimate an ITR.
+A benefit of our proposed estimating function is that it can be easily generalized to a penalized framework, which permits estimating the optimal treatment regimes and selecting important tailoring variables simultaneously.
+We show that with a suitable choice of weights, a simple penalized regression model for estimating an ITR enjoys the desired double robustness property and is straightforward to implement.
+The advantage of the newly proposed approach compared to alternative regularized ITR estimation methods is that it can be viewed from a minimization perspective.
 Hence, the implementation is simple, various penalty functions can be used, and the solution can be found using existing computationally efficient tools in standard software.
-A tuning parameter selection procedure is proposed to select the tuning parameter that addresses the fact that the goal of an ITR analysis is estimation of a decision rule rather than prediction.
-To our knowledge, doubly robust variable selection in ITR estimation for discrete outcomes has not been studied in the existing literature.
+We propose a tuning parameter selection procedure to address that the goal of an ITR analysis is estimating a decision rule rather than prediction.
+To our knowledge, doubly robust variable selection in ITR estimation for discrete outcomes has not been studied in existing literature.

 The rest of this article is organized as follows.
-In Section 2, we present some introductory concepts and review some existing doubly robust estimation methods for discrete outcomes.
+In Section 2, we present introductory concepts and review existing doubly robust estimation methods for discrete outcomes.
 In Section 3, we introduce our proposed estimation methods, and we extend them to a penalized framework in Section 4, followed by statements of theoretical properties.
-A number of simulation studies are given in Section 5.
-Finally, we apply our method to data from an adaptive web-based stress management study in Section 6.
+A number of simulation studies are in Section 5.
+Finally, in Section 6, we apply our method to data from an adaptive web-based stress management study.